- Rigid finishing design

 With a Snapdragon 625 chip and 4 GB of RAM – 32 GB ROM, running on pure Android 7.1 platform, nothing should be hard to get G5S Plus.

 Under the hood, the Moto G5S Plus is powered by the Qualcomm Snapdragon 625 processor, a chipset that was widely used in mid-range smartphones at the time due to its balance of performance and power efficiency.
-The Snapdragon 625 is an octa-core processor built on a 14nm manufacturing process, with eight Cortex-A53 cores clocked at up to 2.0 GHz.
-The phone also comes with either 3GB or 4GB of RAM, depending on the variant, and 32GB or 64GB of internal storage, which is expandable via microSD card.
+The Snapdragon 625 i s like an octa core processor, crafted with a 14nm manufacturing process, and it uses eight Cortex-A53 cores that run up to 2.0 GHz.
+Also, the phone comes with either 3GB or 4GB RAM, depending on the particular variant , and it includes either 32GB or 64GB of internal storage which is already built in.
+That storage can be expanded using a microSD card too.

 - Dual camera delete background, medium quality